AMWA-TV/bcp-003/best-practice-tls-pki.md

 Implementations SHALL use TLS with X.509 v3 certificates, as per [RFC 5280][RFC-5280].

-Certificates SHOULD be signed by a Certificate Authority (CA);
+A Certificate Authority (CA) SHOULD be available to sign certificates.

-this provides a point of trust for a system.
+- This provides a point of trust for the environment.

 The CA root certificate SHALL be available to Servers and Clients.

 Implementers SHOULD consider using a trusted CA service;